nix-community/nixvim/docs/user-guide/install.md

 >   # You can use lib.nixvim in your config
 >   fooOption = lib.nixvim.mkRaw "print('hello')";
 >
->   # Configure NixVim without prefixing with `plugins.nixvim`
+>   # Configure Nixvim without prefixing with `plugins.nixvim`
 >   plugins.my-plugin.enable = true;
 > }
 > ```

-When you use nixvim as a module, an additional module argument is passed on allowing you to peek through the configuration with `hmConfig`, `nixosConfig`, and `darwinConfig` for Home Manager, NixOS, and nix-darwin respectively.
+When you use Nixvim as a module, an additional module argument is passed on allowing you to peek through the configuration with `hmConfig`, `nixosConfig`, and `darwinConfig` for Home Manager, NixOS, and nix-darwin respectively.
-This is useful if you use nixvim both as part of an environment and standalone.
+This is useful if you use Nixvim both as part of an environment and standalone.

 For more platform-specific options and information, see [Nixvim Platforms](../platforms/index.md).

 ### Standalone usage

-When using nixvim as a standalone derivation you can use the following functions, located in `<nixvim>.legacyPackages.${system}`:
+When using Nixvim as a standalone derivation you can use the following functions, located in `<nixvim>.legacyPackages.${system}`:
 - `makeNixvim`: A simplified version of `makeNixvimWithModule` for when you only need to specify `module` and the other options can be left as the defaults.
-  This function's only argument is a nixvim module, e.g. `{ extraConfigLua = "print('hi')"; }`
+  This function's only argument is a Nixvim module, e.g. `{ extraConfigLua = "print('hi')"; }`
 - `makeNixvimWithModule`: This function takes an attribute set of the form: `{pkgs, extraSpecialArgs, module}`.
-  The only required argument is `module`, being a nixvim module.
+  The only required argument is `module`, being a Nixvim module.
 This gives access to the `imports`, `options`, `config` variables, and using functions like `{config, ...}: { ... }`.

 There are also some helper functions in `<nixvim>.lib.${system}` like:
 - `check.mkTestDerivationFromNixvimModule`, taking the same arguments as `makeNixvimWithModule` and generates a check derivation.
 - `check.mkTestDerivationFromNvim`, taking an attribute set of the form `{name = "<derivation name>"; nvim = <nvim derivation>}`.
-The `nvim` is the standalone derivation provided by NixVim.
+The `nvim` is the standalone derivation provided by Nixvim.

-The nixvim derivation can then be used like any other package!
+The Nixvim derivation can then be used like any other package!

 For an example, see the [nixvim standalone flake template](https://github.com/nix-community/nixvim/blob/main/templates/simple/flake.nix).